lsst-sqre/sqr-083/index.rst

 Third-party APIs present special challenges because they require API keys that we generally don't want to make widely available.
 Consider Jira.
-We cannot include a Jira API key in either the general notebook environment or through a service like Segwarides because these keys represent a specific user and provide read and write access to Jira data.\ [#]_
+We cannot include a Jira API key in either the general notebook environment or through a service like Segwarides because these keys represent a specific user and provide read and write access to Jira data.
 We need to both provide access to the Jira API only from the Nublado JupyterLab notebook environment, and also ensure that the access is read-only.

-.. [#] Other services like GitHub provide fine-grained access control in tokens.
-Such tokens could be safe to serve to users from a Gafealfawr secured service, similar to Segwarides.

 The solution we have developed is to create a proxy API that users access with a Gafaelfawr Rubin Science Platform token: